f5devcentral/f5-agility-labs-nginx/docs/class5/module5/module5.rst

 Module 5 - Advanced Tools and Features
 ======================================

-In this class, you will learn about advanced tools and features involving NGINX App Protect:
+In this class, you will learn about advanced tools and features involving NGINX App Protect WAF:

 Estimated completion time: 13 minutes